mixu-/Fitbit-for-Google-App-Script/readme.md

 This little script runs in the Google App Script environment.

 Specifically it runs in [Google Spreadsheets][0].
 It lets you suck down your Fitbit data and the do all kinds of analysis.
 It's also an easy way to get started with the Fitbit API.
-This code is based on the work loghound did in his project [4].
+This code is based on the work loghound did in [his project][3].
 I have added support for heart rate figures that are produced by a Fitbit Charge HR.
 This version can also be scheduled using triggers.

-I recommend you have a look at [2] for getting the hang of how OAuth 2.0 works.
+If you want to know how OAuth 2.0 works, have a look at [a sample][2].

 Sadly to get started is a bit of a pain: